spdumie/tweensi/README.md

 Tweensi.to($$("box"), 1, {yoyo:true, repeat:4, repeatDelay:1, left:"400px", top:"200px", rotate:"180deg"});
 Tweensi.yoyo($$("box"), 1, {repeat:4, repeatDelay:1, left:"400px", top:"200px", rotate:"180deg"});
 ```
 - Tweensi.to with property yoyo:trun and Tweensi.yoyo are the same.
-Tweesi.to with yoyo.turn will be passed to Tweesi.yoyo.
+Tweesi.to with yoyo:trun will be passed to Tweesi.yoyo.
 - repeat:0 will do nothing, need to be at least 1.
-- repeat:4, means 2 round trip.
+- repeat:4, means 2 round trip, odd number stops at target location, even number stops at original position.
 - repeat:-1 will do it infinitely.
 - repeatDelay is optional